 Who we serve

-In 1992, Governor William Weld created the Governor's Commission on Gay and Lesbian Youth in response to an epidemic of suicide among gay and lesbian youth in the Commonwealth.
-That original Commission was transformed in 2006 into an independent state agency established by law, which today is known as the Commission on Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning (LGBTQ) Youth.
+The Commission was originally founded in 1992 by Governor William Weld.
+The original Governor's Commission on Gay and Lesbian Youth was designed to respond to high suicide risk among gay and lesbian youth in the Commonwealth.
+That original Commission transformed in 2006 into an independent state agency established by law.
+Today, we are the Commission on Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning (LGBTQ) Youth.